aardjon/trad/doc/architecture.md

 - infrastructure

-As an example, the following diagram provides an overview of the mobile app architecture, which shows the basic concept of rings but is refined and explained more detailled in the following sections.
+As an example, the following diagram provides an overview of the mobile app architecture, which shows the basic concept of rings but is refined and explained more detailled in separate documents.
 Arrows are source code dependencies.

 ![Architectural overview](architecture/sysarc-overview.png)